Additional Info - Biosafety

 - Ascertain that the appropriate door signage is mounted for your laboratory.
 BSL-2 requires a "biohazard" sign, a lab information/emergency contact sheet and a "Persons who are immunocompromised or immunosuppressed may be at increased risk of acquiring infections" sign on the lab entry door.
 (The biosafety staff will provide the biohazard signage).

 - Ascertain that a Biohazardous Spill Cleanup Kit is available in your laboratory.
 Here is a link to our spill kit reference web page: Biohazardous Spill Kit and the kits location in the lab should be indicated with a sign such as "Biohazardous Spill Kit" on the cabinet door it is behind or if it sits out "Biohazardous Spill Kit" should be plainly marked on the side of the bucket (container).

-- Post a copy of the Biological Spill Response (MS Word) in the laboratory, preferably near the spill kit.
+- Post a copy of the Biological Spill Response (PDF) in the laboratory, preferably near the spill kit.

 - If aspirating biological specimens or infectious agents, ascertain that the aspiration apparatus has a disinfectant trap or an in-line HEPA filter in the vacuum line between the waste flask and the vacuum source.
 (Vacuum System Protection) (PDF) See Protection of Vacuum Systems webpage.

 - If centrifugation is involved in research/teaching activities, please ascertain that the centrifuge(s) have safety caps (bucket style) or sealed rotors to contain aerosolized agent in case of spill/leak/accident during centrifugation.